-- Risk factors like diabetes, high blood pressure, severe nearsightedness, eye surgery, eye injury, and the use of corticosteroids
+- Risk factors like diabetes, high blood pressure, or severe nearsightedness

 The eye produces aqueous humor, a fluid, which goes around the eye frontage to nourish and cleanse the tissues.
 The aqueous humor goes through an opening near the lens and it drains in the trabecular meshwork, which is a spongy area.